Sign up to our Newsletter

 Student sitting on bed with laptop studying for bar exam

-The Unified Bar Exam (UBE) is a standardized test that evaluates anindividual’s skills and knowledge to ensure they are prepared to practice law.
+The Uniform Bar Exam (UBE) is a standardized test that evaluates anindividual’s skills and knowledge to ensure they are prepared to practice law.
 Most bar exams take place over the course of two days

 Passing the bar is extremely important if you want to pursue a successful career in law.
 However, this is no small feat.
 The bar exam is known for being a challenging test that requires intense preparation and knowledge.